-The Oxygen System is about the aerobic processes.
-As runner, Oxygen uptake varies from person to person.
+The Oxygen System (respiratory system) is about the aerobic processes.
+As a runner, Oxygen uptake varies from person to person.
 Most crucial in Marathon training is the Oxygen system, which depends on a person’s ability to:

 - Take up oxygen